Our Team

 Director, Consultant Clinical and Coaching Psychologist

-Gerry’s approach to treatment is holistic, strength-based, client-centred, compassionate and evidence based, using the latest evidence-based treatment modalities such as Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy, Mindfulness integrated CBT, Acceptance and Commitment Therapy, Motivational Interviewing, trauma-informed interventions, and attachment-based parenting interventions.
-He is currently training to become a certified Hakomi Psychotherapist (Somatic Experiential Body-Psychotherapy).
+His therapeutic style is integrative, strength-based, client-centered, compassionate, and evidence-informed.
+Gerry employs a range of the latest evidence-based treatments such as Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Mindfulness-integrated CBT, Acceptance and Commitment Therapy (ACT), Motivational Interviewing, trauma-informed care, and attachment-focused parenting interventions.
+He is currently training to become a certified Hakomi Psychotherapist, specialising in somatic experiential body-psychotherapy.

-Gerry also provides coaching psychology services to individuals, groups, and organisations.
+In addition to therapy, Gerry offers coaching psychology services to individuals, groups, and organisations.
 For more information please visit here.

-He regularly attends trainings and workshops to stay up to date with the latest developments and treatments approaches.
-Gerry is a registered provider for Medicare, Work-Cover Insurance, and is a member of the Australian Clinical Psychology Association.
-He holds full registration as an Endorsed Clinical Psychologist with the Psychology Board of Australia.
+He regularly participates in professional trainings and workshops to stay current with the latest therapeutic developments and techniques.
+Gerry is a registered provider for Medicare and Work-Cover Insurance, a member of the Australian Clinical Psychology Association, and holds full registration as an Endorsed Clinical Psychologist with the Psychology Board of Australia.

 Lena Johnston